Domlur inscriptions and hero stones: Translation

-Domlur Chokkanathaswamy Temple 13th Century CE Talaikkatu Iravi Tripurantaka Settiyar Lamp Inscription
+12. Talaikkatu Iravi Tripurantaka Settiyar Lamp inscription - temple wall - 13th Century CE

-It is a Tamil inscription in Grantha characters of the 13th Century CE which records a donation of money for two lamps made by a Talaikkatu Iravi Tripurantaka Settiyar to the Chokkanathaswamy Temple.
-It is published in Epigraphia carnatica Volume 9, the present status of the inscription remains unknown.
+This hero stone bears a Tamil inscription in Grantha characters which records a 13th century CE donation of money for two lamps made by a Talaikkatu Iravi Tripurantaka Settiyar to the temple.
+It was published in Epigraphia Carnatica Volume 9, but the present status of the inscription is unknown.